 Teaching ‘yoga for backs’ in yoga classes is crucial for the millions of people whose only relief from symptoms of back pain is with pain medication and pain killers.
-With the Yoga Lesson Plan Creator you can quickly and easily create ‘yoga for backs themed yoga lesson plans‘.
+With the Yoga Genie Lesson Planner you can quickly and easily create ‘yoga for backs themed yoga lesson plans‘.

 Yoga for back pain lesson plan themes: